-- In the package explorer, you can now notice that you have a yellow barrel icon which indicates that the changes have been committed to your local git repo.
+In the package explorer, there is a yellow barrel icon which indicates that the changes have been committed to your local git repo.
 Also, there is no more arrow icon next to the project name.

-- Next you want to commit to your remote git repository.
-In the Package Explorer, right-click the name of your project navigate to Team → select remote → Push
+Next, commit to your remote git repository.
+In the Package Explorer, right-click the name of your project navigate to Team → select Remote → Push

 When working in a team of developers it is very important to agree on a common workflow.
 Take into consideration factors such as the project you're working on, deployment workflows and lastly teams personal preferences.